sdc-china/IDA-doc/_posts/2018-03-04-test-group-command-management.md

   9. Click **Save** button.

-      Then **Group Command** and new group command you have created appear in left-side menu bar, and the case steps you have chosen follow new group command.
+      Then **Group Command** and **New Group Command** you have created will appear in the left-side menu bar, and the case steps you have chosen are folded in the new group command.

       ![][test_group_command]